Unity-Technologies/usd-unity-sdk/README.md

 >[!IMPORTANT]
-> # Update - December 12 2023
+> # Update - November 15 2024
-> We have just released a bundle of packages that provide Unity's next generation USD support.
-These supersede this package and are available for Unity 2023.1+.
-Further details can be found in our forum [announcement](https://forum.unity.com/threads/new-openusd-packages-now-available.1524583/).
+> The `com.unity.formats.usd` package is now deprecated and will no longer be supported or updated.
 >
+> Please use the supported USD packages that are listed in the table below.
->The new packages can be installed [by name](https://docs.unity3d.com/2023.3/Documentation/Manual/upm-ui-quick.html) via Unity's [Package Manager](https://docs.unity3d.com/2023.3/Documentation/Manual/Packages.html).
+> These packages can be installed [by name](https://docs.unity3d.com/2023.3/Documentation/Manual/upm-ui-quick.html) via Unity's [Package Manager](https://docs.unity3d.com/2023.3/Documentation/Manual/Packages.html).
 >
 > | Package name | What it does | Further Details |
 > | :--- | :--- | :--- |